allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 teaser: triolene.jpg
 ---
 ## Part I Lipid metabolism basics
-I’m going to summarise fasting metrics very briefly and expand  on the postprandial measurement here and leave in-depth discussion on the `TriglYceride-Glucose index` (TyG) to a Part III of this series.
+I’m going to summarize fasting metrics very briefly and expand  on the postprandial measurement here and leave in-depth discussion on the `TriglYceride-Glucose index` (TyG) to a Part III of this series.
 ~~strikethrough text~~
  1. Can you see this, Gabor?
 LIPIDO....
  2. I do.
 When did you ask? :o))